-Interviewers locate the designated sample housing units (Forsyth County) or sample individuals (Jackson, Minneapolis and Washington County) in each area to determine eligibility status.
-When contact is made with an occupant of a designated household, the interviewer introduces him/herself, shows the respondent his/her credentials, briefly describes the purpose of the visit, and proceeds with enumeration.
+Interviewers located the designated sample housing units (Forsyth County) or sample individuals (Jackson, Minneapolis and Washington County) in each area to determine eligibility status.
+When contact was made with an occupant of a designated household, the interviewer introduced him/herself, showed the respondent his/her credentials, briefly described the purpose of the visit, and proceeded with enumeration.
 Enumeration is the process of completing a household roster needed to select the sample member(s).
-All members of the designated households ages 45-64 are asked to participate in the cohort study.
+All members of the designated households ages 45-64 were asked to participate in the cohort study.

-The enumerator lists all the persons at least 18 years old who reside in the sample household.
-Persons who indicate that their permanent residence is outside the study area are excluded, as are individuals who would be physically or mentally incapable of full participation in the study.
+The enumerator listed all the persons at least 18 years old who resided in the sample household.
+Persons who indicated that their permanent residence was outside the study area were excluded, as were individuals who were physically or mentally incapable of full participation in the study.